nknorg/example-kaizen/README.md

-# example-kaizen
+Example code for using nkn-client-js in Node.js in the Kaizen environment

-Example code for use in the Kaizen environment
+Usage: node example.js